CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 $$ i^{d*} = \frac{2}{3} \frac{Q^*}{v^d} $$
 </div>

 This relationship can be used to calculate directly the current setpoint for a given value of $$v^q$$, which could be considered constant if the grid voltage is stable, or it can come directly from the voltage measurements.
 However, it is not robust when there are transient phenomena or perturbations in the grid voltage.
 To have a smoother response, a power loop is designed to control the current setpoints using a PI controller.
-The following block diagram shows the current setpoints output using the power setpoints:
+The following block diagram represents the open-loop power control:

 <div style="background-color:rgba(0, 0, 0, 0); text-align:center; vertical-align: middle; padding:4px 0;">
 <img src="{{ '/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/PowerLoopVSC.svg' | relative_url }}"